-- Stop the engine.
-Using a wrench, turn the track adjuster bolt clockwise on the side where the track is closest to the link plate until track aligns. - 2.
-Firmly retighten the adjuster lock nuts. - 3.
-Restart the engine and rotate the track slowly and recheck alignment.
+1. STOP THE ENGINE.
+Using a wrench, turn the track adjuster bolt clockwise on the side where the track is closest to the link plate.

+Rotate the track by hand and turn the adjuster bolt until equal distance is obtained between the link plates and the edges of the track.

+- 2. Firmly retighten the adjuster lock nuts. - 3.
+Restart the engine and rotate the track SLOWLY and recheck alignment.